-Clear Law's DEI training suite supports positive employee engagement and includes three online training courses: Unconscious Bias, Microaggressions, and Bystander Intervention.
-While Clear Law recommends that employers train their employees on all three topics as part of regular professional development, you can also choose to train on one topic individually.
+Clear Law's DEI training suite supports positive employee engagement and includes four online training courses: Unconscious Bias, Microaggressions, Bystander Intervention, and Inclusive Language.
+While Clear Law recommends that employers train their employees on all four topics as part of regular professional development, you can also choose to train on one topic individually.

 Clear Law’s Unconscious Bias interactive online training goes beyond detailing the benefits of a diverse and inclusive workplace to focus on practical steps employees can take to create a more positive workplace and increase employee engagement.
 Specifically, the course challenges learners to explore the nuances of unconscious, implicit biases, and how our own biases can impact our judgements and decisions about others at work.